 Chairs: Valley Rock Inn & Mountain Club

-Jennifer Andaur and Kristen Estela, Lovely Event Planning
+Jennifer Andaur and Kristen Estela, CEO of Creative Director of Lovely Event Planning, Tarrytown

 Jewel tones, turquoise, amethyst, pops of raspberry and magenta with gold brassware